Contact topology and non-equilibrium thermodynamics: Introduction and outline

 Consequently, the set of equilibrium states of a thermodynamic system forms a properly embedded Legendrian submanifold $\Lambda_1 \subset (\R^{2n+1},\xi)$.

-When a system in an equilibrium state undergoes a perturbation, it either moves along the submanifold of equilibrium states {\it (a quasi-static process)}, or moves to a non-equilibrium state and then enters a dynamical process. {\it Relaxation processes}, i.e. a gradual return to the equilibrium, are of special interest.
+When a system in an equilibrium state undergoes a perturbation, it either moves along the submanifold of equilibrium states or moves to a non-equilibrium state and then enters a dynamical process. {\it Relaxation processes}, i.e. a gradual return to the equilibrium, are of special interest.
 For instance, Prigogine in his 1977 Nobel lecture \cite{Pri} emphasizes the local stability of the thermodynamic equilibrium due to the fact that thermodynamic potentials serve as Lyapunov functions near the equilibrium, and addresses a question "Can we extrapolate this stability property further away from equilibrium?" (p.
 269).
 A number of papers \cite{Mrugala-et-al-RepMathPhys91,Mrugala-RepMathPhys2000, Bravetti,Haslach,Grmela-Ottinger-PRE97, Grmela-PhysA2002, Goto-JMP2015,V-Maschke,Leon} propose to describe relaxation processes of non-equilibrium thermodynamics in terms of contact dynamics.
 The ways of choosing a contact Hamiltonian vary slightly from paper to paper -- the equation of motion of one of the parameters is provided by physical considerations, and the contact Hamiltonian is chosen to yield this equation (cf. a detailed comparison between the standard physical and the contact models for the Ising model in Section~\ref{subsec-ising-1}).
-After a brief warm up with Newton's law of cooling illustrating the main notions of contact thermodynamics, we pass to a detailed study of the Glauber dynamics of the Ising model (of any dimension) in the mean field approximation, aiming at detecting relaxation processes.
+After a brief warm up with Newton's law of cooling illustrating the main notions of contact thermodynamics, we pass to a detailed study of the Glauber dynamics of the Ising model in the mean field approximation, aiming at detecting relaxation processes.
 Let us state here an informal version of our main result in this direction -- see Theorem~\ref{thm-ising} below for a rigorous formulation.

 {\bf ``Theorem" (an informal version of Theorem~\ref{thm-ising} below).} {\it If an equilibrium of the Ising model is disturbed (due to a sudden change of parameters of the model), then, under certain constraints on the parameters, there exists a relaxation process whose initial conditions lie in the perturbed equilibrium that asymptotically converges to the original equilibrium.}